AstroRobin/GLEAM-RESID/README.md

--r RA, --ra=RA:                                             right ascension of the image -d DEC, --dec=DEC:                                          declination of the image -a ANGULAR_DIAMETER, --angular_diameter=ANGULAR_DIAMETER:   angular diameter of the sides of the image -b BASE_NAME, --base=BASE_NAME:                             The base name for the output Aegean formatted table
+-r RA, --ra=RA:                                             right ascension of the image -d DEC, --dec=DEC:                                          declination of the image -a ANGULAR_DIAMETER, --angular_diameter=ANGULAR_DIAMETER:   angular diameter of the sides of the image -b BASE_NAME, --base=BASE_NAME:                             The base name for the output Aegean formatted table.